Emotional Trauma After a Car Accident

 - Feelings of loneliness, embarrassment, or being overwhelmed

 - Social withdrawal

-The severity of your emotional trauma and its symptoms can depend on any number of factors in a case.
-These affect individuals differently and, in some cases, have no impact at all.
-However, an example of some of these factors, which can arise before, during or after a car accident, include the:
+The severity of your emotional trauma and symptoms can depend on several factors.
+Trauma affects individuals in different ways.
+An example of some of these factors, which can arise before, during, or after a car accident, include:

 - Existence of any pre-existing medical conditions